natdarke/nat-router/README.md

 * Adds a rule.
 All rules are checked when router.resolve is called.
 If the METHOD and PATTERN are matched then the CALLBACK function is called, with the with the patterns arguments (:arg1) passed to the CALLBACK
 * For POST requests, the data argument represents either
    - The form data submitted in the body of the request (if content-type is 'application/x-www-form-urlencoded')
-   - The JSON data (parsed) sent in the body of the request (if content-type is 'application/json')
+   - The JSON data (parsed) sent in the body of the request (if MIME type is 'application/json')

 ### router.render(TEMPLATE-PATH, TEMPLATE-DATA)
 * Used inside router.on.
 Specifies which Pug template is used and the data to pass to the template

-### router.resolve(REQUEST, RESP)NSE)
+### router.resolve(REQUEST, RESPONSE)
-* Called when any request is made, passing the standard node http request and response objects (aka http.incomingMessage and http.serverResponse)
+* Called when any request is made, passing the standard node http REQUEST and RESPONSE objects (aka http.incomingMessage and http.serverResponse)
-* If the request has a file extension of a known mime type, it will look for a file of that name, else it will attempt to resolve the request using rules added using router.on
+* If the request has a file extension of a known MIME type, it will look for a file of that name, else it will attempt to resolve the request using rules added using router.on

 ## Tests